Stromboli

 Baked stromboli on a lined baking sheet.

-Let the stromboli cool on the baking sheet for 15 to 20 minutes, then transfer to a cutting board and cut into 1-inch-thick slices.
-Serve warm or at room temperature, with marinara sauce on the side (if using).
+Cool on the baking sheet for 15 to 20 minutes, then transfer to a cutting board and slice into 1-inch-thick pieces.
+Serve warm or at room temperature with marinara sauce on the side, if desired.

 Slices of stromboli on a cutting board.